OpenBB-finance/backend-for-terminal-pro/README.md

       "columnState": {
         "key": "value"
       },
-      "mode": "string", // Display mode for the table (light, dark).
+      "enableCharts": true, // Allow charting to work from the widget table (default: true) "mode": "string", // Display mode for the table (light, dark).
       "density": "string", // Density mode for the table (compact, default).
       "transpose": true, // Indicates if the table should be transposed.